arnavgautam/TreeHacks2015/HOLs/HOL-iOSAndMobileServices/HOL.md

 <a name="Exercise4"></a>
 ## Exercise 4: Getting Started with Auth ##

-In this exercise you will see how to authenticate users in Windows Azure Mobile Services from your app.
+In this exercise you will see how to authenticate users in Microsoft Azure Mobile Services from your app.
 You will add authentication to your project using an identity provider that is supported by Mobile Services.
 After being successfully authenticated and authorized by Mobile Services, you'll be able to use the app.

 ### Task 1 - Registering your App ###